pok3r-custom/pok3r_re_firmware/README.md

         - Firmware can be installed from Vortex firmware over USB (no hardware required).
         - Firmware can be rolled back with Votex firmware update application.

+## pok3rtool
+The `pok3rtool` CLI application runs on Linux, Windows, and Mac OS X. Along with some development tools, `pok3rtool` implements the firmware update protocol over USB for the POK3R and POK3R RGB.

+The `pok3rtool` executable is built with CMake.
+You will need the LibChaos submodule cloned to build it.
+After it is compiled, it should have no runtime dependencies, and can be run portably.

+### Usage
+**WARNING: THIS TOOL IS RELATIVELY UNTESTESTED, AND HAS A VERY REAL RISK OF CORRUPTING YOUR POK3R OR POK3R RGB, MAKING IT UNUSABLE WITHOUT EXPENSIVE DEVELOPMENT TOOLS.
+PROCEED AT YOUR OWN RISK.**

+The italicized commands below are particularly dangerous, and have the ability to put the keyboard info a state where it will not accept another update.

+    ./pok3rtool version
+    *./pok3rtool setversion <version>*
+    ./pok3rtool info

+    ./pok3rtool reboot
+    ./pok3rtool bootloader

+    ./pok3rtool dump <output>
+    *./pok3rtool flash <version> <firmware>*

+**NOTE:** The `dump` command will not do much without the firmware patch mentioned below installed.
+However, there is not much reason to do this for non-development purporses.

 ### POK3R Firmware Patch
 A very small firmware patch will allow the contents of the flash storage to be read out over USB, with the protocol used to read the version number during an update.
 This is effectively